Natural England: Roles and responsibilities

 Natural England's latest corporate plan sets out its goals and detailed objectives.
-It is responsible for the delivery of some of Defra's public service agreements (e.g. reversing the long-term decline in the number of farmland birds by 2020 and improving public access to the countryside).

-Natural England takes its finance, human resources and estates services from the Defra Shared Services organisation.
+Natural England derives its finance, human resources and estates services from the Defra Shared Services organisation.
 Information technology services are outsourced to IBM.

 History

 Natural England was established on 1 October 2006 by the Natural Environment and Rural Communities Act 2006, which implemented the recommendations of a rural review by The Baron Haskins of Skidby.
 It was formed by the amalgamation of three founder bodies: